Search

 Source: Texas Administrative Code Rule §97.65

-Are vaccination requirements different for active-duty military?
+Are school vaccination requirements different for active-duty military?

 Source: Texas Administrative Code Rule §97.62